 In February 2022, we met with the FDA in an end-of-Phase 2 meeting to discuss our plans for subsequent clinical development and path to registration for efzofitimod for pulmonary sarcoidosis.
 Subsequently, we initiated a global pivotal Phase 3 randomized, double-blind, placebo-controlled clinical trial to evaluate the efficacy and safety of efzofitimod in patients with pulmonary sarcoidosis (the EFZO-FITTM study).
 The EFZO-FIT study is a 52-week study consisting of three parallel cohorts randomized equally to either 3.0 mg/kg or 5.0 mg/kg of efzofitimod or placebo dosed intravenously once a month for a total of 12 doses.
-The study is currently enrolling and intends to enroll up to 264 subjects with pulmonary sarcoidosis at multiple centers in the United States, Europe, Brazil, and Japan.
+We expected the study to enroll up to 264 subjects with pulmonary sarcoidosis at multiple centers in the United States, Europe, Brazil, and Japan.
 The study design incorporates a forced steroid taper.
 The objective of the study is to evaluate the efficacy and safety of efzofitimod in patients with pulmonary sarcoidosis.
 The primary endpoint of the study is steroid reduction.
 Secondary endpoints include measures of lung function assessed by forced vital capacity (FVC) and health-related quality of life assessments and questionnaires (KSQ lung score).
-In September 2022, we dosed the first patient in this study.
-Additionally, during 2023, we had a data and safety monitoring board (DSMB) review of our EFZO-FIT study.
-The DSMB concluded that the study could continue unmodified.
-We expect to complete enrollment in the study in the second quarter of 2024.
+In September 2022, we dosed the first patient in the study.
+During 2023 and 2024, we have had data and safety monitoring board (DSMB) reviews of our EFZO-FIT study.
+The DSMB reviews concluded that the study could continue unmodified.
+In July 2024, we completed enrollment of 268 patients, exceeding target enrollment.
+Topline data from the study are anticipated in the third quarter of 2025.